yunseungbin/yunseungbin/README.md

 ### Hi there I'm Seungbin👋

-<h3>Nice to meet you!
+<p>Nice to meet you!
 Currently I'm highschooler in Korea and i am interested in coding!
 I'd like to introduce you to the Javascript projects I've done.
-Thank you!! 🥰</h3>
+Thank you!! 🥰</p>